adform/adform-android-sdk/README.md

 Thats it!
 If you had any problems, a more detailed implementation is described **below**.

 ## Basic AdformSDK Banner View implementation
-To add an ad view, simply insert a view with a path `com.adform.sdk2.view.CoreAdView`.
+To add an ad view, simply insert a view with a path `com.adform.sdk.view.CoreAdView`.
 This can be done like this:

-	<com.adform.sdk2.view.CoreAdView
+	<com.adform.sdk.view.CoreAdView
 			master_id="1234"
 			android:layout_width="wrap_content"
 			android:layout_height="wrap_content" />